 We have previously read about Rahab in our study of the Bad Girls of the Bible.
 Her story is found in Joshua 2:1-21, 6:17-25.
 Rahab was a prostitute by profession in the Canaanite city of Jericho.
 She was, of course, not an Israelite.
 When Joshua’s men came to spy on the land for conquest, Rahab gave them lodging.
 In return, when Joshua’s troops destroyed the city of Jericho, he spared Rahab and her family.
 Jesus is the descendant of this foreign prostitute.

-The story of Ruth in her eponymous book.
+The story of Ruth is in her eponymous book.
 Ruth was from Moab (again, not an Israelite) who married a Judean immigrant.
 When he dies, she becomes a childless widow who accompanies her mother-in-law, Naomi, back to Naomi’s hometown of Bethlehem in Judah.
-There she marries a Bethlehemite and bears him a son who becomes David’s grandfather.
-King David’s great-grandmother is a foreigner and is Jesus’ ancestor.
+There she marries a Bethlehemite (a descendant of Judah).
+She bears him a son who becomes David’s grandfather.
+King David’s great-grandmother, therefore, is a foreigner and is Jesus’ ancestor.

 The final woman mentioned is “the wife of Uriah” – Matthew refuses to say “Bathsheba.”
 We have previously read about Bathsheba in our study of David.
 We find her story in 2 Samuel 11 and 1 Kings 1.
 Bathsheba is married to Uriah the Hittite – one of David’s mighty fighting men.
 While Uriah was out at war, David was back in Jerusalem summoning Bathsheba into his room.
 Their adulteress union (of which Bathsheba was probably an unwilling participant) resulted in pregnancy.
 David has Uriah killed and takes Bathsheba into his harem.
 This first child dies soon after birth, but Bathsheba eventually bears David’s successor – Solomon.
 Jesus is the descendant of this violent union.